 - Recommend a book you have recently read.

 The interview can be conducted in one of three ways.

 - A recorded interview done remotely - Ask the employee questions from the outline.
-The most engaging option is to send the employee questions in advance, so they have time to prepare.
+The most engaging option is to send the employees questions in advance, so they have time to prepare.

 - A non-recorded interview done remotely or face-to-face - Ask the employee questions and write an article based on the verbal answers.

 - Written answers with images - Send the employee questions to complete as time allows.
 Ask them to include relevant pictures if appropriate.